DelineaXPM/dsv-k8s/docs/configure.md

 ### Update Manifests

-This would be referenced by a Kubernetes secret with annontations like:
+This would be referenced by a Kubernetes secret with annotations like:

 ```yaml
 ---